 CSRC_count – Provides the count of additional contributing source identifier fields.
 ST 2022-1 [8] requires this field to be set to '0'.

-marker – Indicates, if '1', that a Tunneled Packet starts within the payload of this RTP Tunnel Packet.
-When the marker bit is set to '1', the first byte of the first Tunneled Packet starting within the payload shall be indicated by the value of the packet_offset field.
+marker – If set to '1', indicates that at least one Tunneled Packet starts within the payload of this RTP Tunnel Packet.
+When the marker bit is set to '1', the location of the first byte of the first Tunneled Packet starting within the payload shall be indicated by the value of the packet_offset field.
 Subsequent Tunneled Packets can be found by using the length fields within each Tunneled Packet, depending on the protocol, DSTP, ALPTP or STLTP.
-Typically, bytes preceding the first Tunneled Packet start will be a continuation of the last Tunneled Packet of the previous Tunnel Packet..
+Typically, bytes preceding the first Tunneled Packet start will be a continuation of the last Tunneled Packet of the previous Tunnel Packet.
+When the marker bit is set to '0', there is no new Tunneled Packet starting within the current Tunnel Packet and therefore the packet_offset field.

 payload_type – The values used for the various Tunnel Streams defined in this standard shall be as specified in Table 6.2.